oppia/oppia-web-developer-docs/Solve your first starter issue.md

 - Introduce yourself on the GitHub [Discussion Board](https://github.com/oppia/oppia/discussions)

 **Note:**
-If you run into issues with signing the CLA, submitting the survey, or posting in Discussions, check the [Get Help](https://github.com/oppia/oppia/wiki/Get-help) page for troubleshooting steps or reach out via [GitHub Discussions](https://github.com/oppia/oppia/discussions).
+If you run into issues with signing the CLA, submitting the survey, or posting in Discussions, check the [Get Help](https://github.com/oppia/oppia/wiki/Get-help) page.

----

 ## 2. Fork the Repo and Set Up Remotes